Probate Q&A Series

 2. Key Points to Remember

-• Interim administrators can get authority in days for estate emergencies.
+• A collector can get limited authority quickly for estate emergencies.

-• Court calendars and contested petitions are the biggest delay factors.
+• Clerk calendars and contested proceedings are the biggest delay factors.

 If you face deadlines for bills, taxes or property management, you don’t have to wait months.
 Our team at Pierce Law Group guides you through every step.
 We draw on years of probate administration experience.
 Let us help you protect assets and settle an estate efficiently.